 Furthermore, zebra mussels have increased invasive weed growth on the perimeter of the lake.
 Zebra mussel excrement creates a nutrient-concentrated ring in the lake’s shallow waters, which serves as nutrients for plant growth.

 The GLSD currently holds the aquatic plant management permit on Green Lake.
 An aquatic plant management plan will be provided to the WDNR separate from this Plan.

+Native Duckweed